Recap: The Simpsons S 6 E 17 Homer Vs Patty And Selma

 - Ballet Episode: Bart's storyline.

-- Coincidental Broadcast: Lampshaded when Homer wonders how to make some money.
-An ad for limo drivers appears on the TV, even though he realizes no one turned it on or off.
+- Coincidental Broadcast: Parodied when Homer wonders how to make some money and an ad for limo drivers appears on the TV.

 - Hypocritical Humor: After Homer berates Marge for breaking a deal where she'd not have her sisters over after eighteen o'clock if he stopped eating her lipstick, he turns around and removes lipstick stains from his teeth.

 - Jerkass: Patty and Selma really up the ante here, gloating about their success in front of Homer, blackmailing Homer about being in debt to them, revealing the debt to Marge anyways, and failing him on his chauffeur's test (until Homer has to save them from being fired for smoking in a government building).
 See Ungrateful Bastard.